ORGNorthEast/CryptoParty-Newcastle/cryptopartynewcastle.org/README.md

 #### Install TripWire
-'''Caution:''' If you intend to use TripWire, it is recommended that your system does not deploy `unattended-upgrades`.
+**Caution:** If you intend to use TripWire, it is recommended that your system does not deploy `unattended-upgrades`.
 System and package upgrades (as you might expect) modify a lot of files on disk and the use of unattended upgrades will lead to your TripWire reports of modified files being mostly false positives that have been changed by the update process, and you may end up missing vital clues leading to a genuine intrusion.

 Install TripWire [HIDS](https://en.wikipedia.org/wiki/Host-based_intrusion_detection_system):
 ```